Adult Art School Classes

 Whether you're just starting out or have been practicing for years, Art School at A&H is the perfect place to explore your creativity.
 From painting to book-making, we offer an array of learning opportunities to begin a new journey or enhance your craft.
 The choice is yours.
 Select your preferred courses from the listings below to get started.

-Fall session begins Monday, September 29.
+Spring session begins Monday, April 6, 2026.
 Classes run for 6 or 9 weeks.

 Click here for 1-2 day workshops>>